kybak90/FTCW_Risk_Perception/README.md

 environmental risk: a case study of treated contaminated water discharge in Fukushima.”**

-The primary goal of this repository is to ensure **transparency and reproducibility** of the empirical results presented in the study.
+The primary goal of this repository is to ensure **transparency** and facilitate **reproducibility** of the empirical results presented in the study.
 All scripts included here are designed to replicate the main statistical analyses, figures, and tables reported in the manuscript.